Work

 What we helped clarify

-- When AI should act, when humans should, and how users would know the difference
+- When AI should act, when humans should, and how users would tell

 - The interaction rules and guardrails the experience had to respect